boazsegev/plezi/README.md

 ## Plezi Logging

-The Plezi module (also `PL`) delegates to the GReactor methods, helping with logging as well as the support you already noticed for dynamic routes, dynamic services and more.
+The Plezi module (also `PL`) delegates to the Iodine methods, helping with logging as well as the support you already noticed for dynamic routes, dynamic services and more.

 Logging: